 Women Travelers: See our travel tips for Women Travelers.

 Road Conditions and Safety: Road conditions in French Polynesia are different than in the United States.
 While most major roads are paved, many secondary roads are not.
-In urban areas, traffic is brisk, and all types of vehicles and pedestrians jockey for space on narrow streets.
+In urban areas, traffic is brisk and vehicles and pedestrians jockey for space on narrow streets.

-Traffic Laws: Crosswalks are marked, and the law requires that motor vehicles stop for pedestrians; however, this is not always done.
+Traffic Laws: Crosswalks are marked, and the law requires that motor vehicles stop for pedestrians; however, this law is not always followed in practice.
 Tourists should exercise caution when driving, particularly at night.
-While extensive sections of the road circumnavigating Tahiti have streetlights, many streets do not
+While extensive sections of the road circumnavigating Tahiti have streetlights, many side streets do not

-Tourists who rent bicycles or mopeds should be particularly attentive to their driving and the driving of others and not underestimate the danger, even on roads with little traffic.
+Tourists who rent bicycles or mopeds should take extra precautions to avoid collisions, even on roads with little traffic.
 At night, beware of bicycles operating without proper lights.

 See our Road Safety page for more information.